Code-Institute-Submissions/NNicoleJackson89-pp3-hangman/README.md

 4. Add an app name and select your region
 5. Click 'Create App'
 6. On the next page at the top click 'Settings' then 'Config Vars'
-7. Click 'Reveal Config Vars' then add 'Port' key and value '8000'
+7. Click 'Reveal Config Vars' then add 'Port' key and value '8000' (Optional)
 8. Scroll down and click 'Buildpack'
 9. 'Add', 'Python' & 'Node.js' with Python being first (above) Node.js
 10. At the top of the page again, click 'Deploy'